View Ronald Bonenberger's Obituary on standardspeaker.com and share memories

 Ronald J. Bonenberger, 79, passed away peacefully early Sunday morning at Heritage Hill Senior Living Community after a courageous battle with cancer.

-Born in Hazleton, Sept.
+Born in Hazleton on Sept.
 7, 1941, he was the son of the late Harry L. and Anne (Galinas) Bonenberger and was a lifetime resident of the area.

 He was a graduate of Hazleton High School and served in the U.S. Army.